-The outpouring of interviews and reviews unleashed by the death of Dr. Henry Morgentaler, were intense and worldwide, but hearing about him from his son was special.
-As his son explained, Henry Morgentaler, grew up in Lodz, Poland, facing local antisemitism there, and then at the age of eighteen endured the Nazi invasion which led him and his family first to a ghetto and then being transported to Auschwitz.
+The outpouring of interviews and reviews unleashed by the death of Dr. Henry Morgentaler was intense and worldwide, but hearing about him from his son was special.
+As his son explained, Henry Morgentaler grew up in Lodz, Poland, where he experienced local antisemitism.
+At the age of eighteen, he endured the Nazi invasion, which led him and his family to a ghetto and then to Auschwitz.
 After losing both his parents and surviving a slave labour camp, Henry arrived in Montreal, became a doctor, married and had children, and in the course of his work championed medical abortions for women in Quebec and Canada, at a time when the Church considered that sinful, and the laws of the land supported that stance.
-He went to jail more than once for upholding his values, and eventually won for women the legal right to a safe, medical abortion in Canada.
+He went to jail more than once for upholding his values, and eventually won for women the legal right to safe medical abortion in Canada.

-The other wonderful image was Gian Gomeshi asking Abraham Morgentaler his favorite memory of his father to which he responded that he would always remember his Dad, at family celebrations addressing the family, and then singing either a Yiddish song or one of his favorite Edith Piaf songs.
+The other beautiful image was Gian Gomeshi asking Abraham Morgentaler his favourite memory of his father.
+He responded that he would always remember his Dad, at family celebrations addressing the family, and then singing either a Yiddish song or one of his favourite Edith Piaf songs.
 And I am thinking perhaps, “Rien de rien, je ne regrette rien”?

 Although Aristides de Sousa Mendes died in poverty, his heirs have banded together with community members to share his story.
 You can read all about it on the site of the Sousa Mendes Foundation.
 The movie premiered at many Jewish Film Festivals and private screenings.

 Currently, you can only see the movie by contacting the Sousa Mendes Foundation.